Gavin Sheets Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.49).
+- The Twins have a 3.43 team ERA that ranks fourth across all league pitching staffs.

-- The Twins give up the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- Twins pitchers combine to give up 28 home runs (0.9 per game), the seventh-fewest in baseball.

-- Ryan (5-0) takes the mound for the Twins in his sixth start of the season.
-He's put together a 2.81 ERA in 32 2/3 innings pitched, with 36 strikeouts.
+- Varland (0-0) gets the starting nod for the Twins, his second of the season.

-- The righty last pitched on Tuesday against the New York Yankees, when he went seven innings, allowing one earned run while giving up seven hits.
+- His most recent time out was on Friday, April 14 against the New York Yankees, when the righty threw six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.